-- No external memory is connected to the device. - In the Basic Settings > External Memory dialog, the Backup config when saving function is disabled.
+- No external memory is connected to the device. - In the Device Security > Management Access > Physical Interfaces dialog, External Memory frame, the value in the Current state field is disabled. - In the Basic Settings > External Memory dialog, the Backup config when saving function is disabled.